|Nutrition Facts (per serving)|

-The blushing lady is a beautifully designed pink cocktail that is the right blend of tropical fruit flavors.
+The blushing lady is a beautifully designed pink cocktail that is the right blend of fruity flavors.
 The taste is amazing, it's easy to mix up, and it looks absolutely stunning when served in a sugar-rimmed glass.
-You'll find it to be a great cocktail for almost any occasion, including showers, weddings, and ladies' night out.
+You'll find it to be a great cocktail for almost any occasion, including showers, weddings, and ladies night in.

 Featuring Pama Pomegranate Liqueur, the flavor of a blushing lady is a medley of sweet and tart.
 It's a lively vodka martini that pairs the sweet liqueur with a punch of pink grapefruit juice.
 You may even find yourself so entranced by the taste, that you'll reach the "one too many" mark and end up blushing as pink as the drink.